 At step two of the process, the Social Security Administration determines if your child’s condition can be considered severe.
 While impairments that are not severe will not cause functional limitations or cause only slight limitations, a severe disability will impose real limits and restrictions on your activities of daily living.
 If the SSA determines your condition to be of a sufficient level of seriousness, you will proceed to the third and final step of the evaluation process.

 At the third step, the SSA determines if your condition is a listed condition.
-The childhood conditions are located in Part B of the “Blue Book”.
-However a simple diagnosis of a condition that is listen is not sufficient.
+The childhood conditions are located in Part B of the “Blue Book.”
+However, a simple diagnosis of a condition that is listed is not sufficient.
 The severity of your condition must also be of the minimum severity as described in the listing.
 Autism-related conditions include:

-- 111.09 Communication impairment associated with documented neurological disorder
+- 09 Communication impairment associated with a documented neurological disorder

 To be clear, individuals must inquire into the particular requirements for each listing and compare their child’s condition.
-If the child’s condition is at least as severe as the listed requirements, he or she is likely to receive benefits.
+If the child’s condition is at least as severe as the listed requirements, they are likely to receive benefits.

-Even if your child does not have a listed condition, he or she may still qualify if his or her condition or combination of conditions are functionally equal.
+Even if your child does not have a listed condition, they may still qualify if their condition or combination of conditions are functionally equal.
 To determine if the condition is functionally equal, the SAA looks at your childhood functioning across multiple areas of life.
 These are known as domains.
 If your child has a marked limitation in two domains or an extreme limitation in one, they will qualify.
 The domains the SSA will analyze are: